DominicFallows6/Joint-code/app/code/Limitless/Elastic/readme.md

 **Version 2**

+* Remove filter output when count is zero or same number as current result hits
 * Convert Elasticsearch request from string to array
 * Add getters / setters for QueryBuilder Properties
 * Add the dynamic filter types in to config